-- Helping at one of our fundraising events, e.g. Bike or Run for Bracken, Summer/ Winter Fayres.
-We are always looking for volunteers to marshal at such events, serving tea/ coffee, putting up tables, gazebos or a myriad of other things.
+- Helping at one of our fundraising events, e.g. Teddy Bears’ Picnic, Summer/ Winter Fayres.
+We are always looking for volunteers to serve tea/ coffee, putting up tables, gazebos or a myriad of other things.

 - Gardener/ handyman.
 The Trust is very fortunate to be set in over an acre of grounds.
 Another vital role for volunteers is helping to maintain it as a beautiful and peaceful haven for our patients and guests.

-- Shop assistant – this could be on the shop floor a few times a year or a backroom assistant – helping to sort and price items for sale, e.g. clothing and ‘bric a brac’
+- Shop assistant – this could be on the shop floor or a backroom assistant – helping to sort and price items for sale, e.g. clothing and ‘bric a brac’

 - Cooking for cake stalls, coffee mornings

 - Walk assistants – every two weeks on a Monday, we take a small group of patients on a short walk, e.g. around the Groe in Builth, Lake in Llandrindod and often need people to support the patients – chatting, helping to push wheelchairs etc.

 How many hours would I be expected to give?